MetaCorp/obsidian-augmented-canvas/README.md

 -   The plugin adds an action to the edge context menu to regenerate an AI response.

+## Privacy

+The content that is send to GPT can be viewed by toggling on the "Debug output" setting.
+The messages then appear in the console.

 ## Installation

 -   Not ready for market yet